wp-plugins/circupress/readme.txt

 8. Preview your templates in real-time.

 == Changelog ==
+= 2.32 =
-= 2.31 =
+* Added standard image classes to the email templates = 2.31 =
 * Corrected an issue with the header image upload script for the editor = 2.30 =